thinkingjimmy/PoleStarChat/README.md

     </tr>
 </table>

-The model we are currently using is Stable Diffusion XL, and you don't need to research how to install the SD model to use the SD outlay as you would with Midjourney.
+<p>The model we are currently using is Stable Diffusion XL, and you don't need to research how to install the SD model to use the SD outlay as you would with Midjourney.</p>

 ## 💬 Message support quoting
 Although AI supports contextual chat, we found that sometimes it's very difficult to make AI understand "this" or "the above" commands accurately.
 That's why in PoleStar Chat, we provide the function of quoting.
 It allows you to give commands to the AI accurately.